 Lara Rabinovitch, PhD (NYU 2012), is a specialist in food culture and immigrant history.
-She works for Google, writing about new restaurants in Los Angeles for Zagat and Google Maps, and freelances for other media outlets like California Sunday (here's my story on the underground chefs of South LA) and Saveur (here's her story about a tandoori oven in a gas station).
+She works for Google, writing about new restaurants in Los Angeles for Zagat and Google Maps, and freelances for other media outlets like California Sunday (here's her story on the underground chefs of South LA) and Saveur (here's her story about a tandoori oven in a gas station).

 She was Consulting Producer for "City of Gold," the 2016 Sundance/IFC documentary about Jonathan Gold.
-(Hear me drive down Pico with Jonathan on the podcast PrinceSt.)
+(Hear her drive down Pico with Jonathan on the podcast PrinceSt.)

-Lara currently teaches Jewish history at Occidental College and food culture courses at the Skirball Cultural Center (registering now: Flavors of Mexico), where she also curates food programming like this upcoming event with Mexican-American chef Pati Jinich (learn about her Mexican Jewish heritage -- aka guacamole with gribenes -- in Lara's Jewish Journal interview).
+Lara teaches Jewish history at Occidental College and food culture courses at the Skirball Cultural Center, where she also curates food programming like this event with Marcus Samuelsson and Kelis, or this one with Phil Rosenthal and Ludo Lefebvre.

 From 2013-2015 she was the Food Editor for GOOD magazine, where, for example, she went soul searching with Roy Choi and reported on the hummus diplomacy of Assaf Granit.

 She regularly writes for the Los Angeles Times, for example, on the only organic produce shop in South LA, a 70 year-old Greek food shop, and Chinese New Year dumplings.
 She has also written about street food around the world for VICE and Lucky Peach.